 U.S. carriers should move 210 million passengers during the 2014 summer season—a 1.5% boost from 2013 and the highest total since the still-record years of 2007 and 2008, Airlines For America (A4A) projects.
 The boost will include a record 30 million passengers on international flights, A4A says.
 Several factors are driving the positive trends, A4A says.
 Among them: general economic expansion, an improving job market, and wage growth that outpaces airline fare increases.
 The top ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Positive U.S. Summer Travel Outlook Reflects Economic Growth".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Positive U.S. Summer Travel Outlook Reflects Economic Growth".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.